 Imagine, you created a website a few years ago.
 It’s still out there, but you didn’t make any changes or updates ever since.
 So, your site probably needs a major – SEO – update.
-If you have a static website, you might consider to move your site to a CMS, like WordPress.
+If you have a static website, you might consider moving your site to a CMS, like WordPress.
 What’s the best choice?
 I’ll help you out and explain in which case it would be better to start all over using WordPress.

 In this Ask Yoast, we’ll answer a question from Richard Millstein: